 - Mumbai is the home to the underworld.
 Without a trip to the Den of the Dons (Dongri), Mumbai sight-seeing is incomplete.

-- This is difficult but if you can manage a permission, a trip at the docks (CST) can be memorable tip.
+- This is difficult but if you can manage a permission, a trip to the docks (CST) can be a memorable trip.

-- If you have someone in the defence, take your child to see the Navy Nagar (Colaba) and visit the US Club—it has the best view in the city.
+- If you have someone in the defense, take your child to see the Navy Nagar (Colaba) and visit the US Club—it has the best view in the city.

-- The BNHS does some interesting tree walks round the year.
+- The BNHS does some interesting tree walks around the year.
 Go for one with your child, hug a tree, sit in its shade, tell them stories around trees.

 - Sit on the Asiatic Library (CST) steps and watch the world go by.

 - Irani restaurants are slowly dying.
 Take your child to one before they completely vanish.
 My favorite is Cafe Koolar (Matunga).
 Don’t forget to meet the crazy owner—Ali.

 - Take a local train ride.
 It’s not so bad if you choose the right time.